oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 #### 2.4.3 Task & Issue

-- [ ] add function to distribute block rewards with pre-defined percentage parameters;
+- [ ] add function to distribute network rewards with pre-defined percentage parameters;
 - [ ] add function to verify the status of payments.